And3rsL/Deebotozmo/README.md

 If you have a recent version of Python 3, you should be able to do `pip install deebotozmo` to get the most recently released version of this.
+If you want to use the cli, you need to install it with `pip install deebotozmo[cli]`

 ## Usage